Threadsuns – Paul Celan, 1920-1970

 Little Nest, coloured pencil on paper, 2019.
 Alyssa DeVille.
 Pennsylvania Academy of Fine Art, Philadelphia where she studied 2010-2012

 The Second Martian (Rasun), 2019, oil on canvas.
 Alyssa DeVille.
 Pennsylvania Academy of Fine Art, Philadelphia which displayed this in 2019

 grasps the light-tone: there are

 The Rocking Chair, 2017, oil on canvas, and detail.
 Alyssa DeVille.
 Pennsylvania Academy of Fine Art, Philadelphia displayed this in 2019

 still songs to sing beyond

-A scene from a 5-channel video installation, The Refusal of Time, by William Kentridge, at the Metropolitan Musum of Art, 2012.
-William Kentridge, born 1955, South African.
+A scene from a 5-channel video installation, The Refusal of Time.
+William Kentridge, South African, born 1955.
+Metropolitan Museum of Art in 2012.

 Its subjecs were time and space, and the legacy of colonialism and the industrial revolution.

-Coloscape created for the Philadelphia Museum of Art, 2016, by Francis Kere, architect, born Burkina Faso and based now in Berlin.
+Header photo is part of Coloscape created for the Philadelphia Museum of Art, 2016, by Francis Kere, architect, born Burkina Faso.
 Made of parachute cord.